 Visit the quaint shopping streets Nawate Street and Nakamachi Street near the castle.
 These streets give you the feeling of how it was in the olden days when Matsumoto was a bustling castle town.
 With plenty of shops around filled, it is also a recommended spot to get souvenirs!

 Head back to the station to get your luggage at Ace Inn and take the free shuttle bus from the station to Hotel Buena Vista (shuttle bus service is available from 7:30 until 12:00 and 13:00 until 20:30).
 Relax in your room for a bit before going out for a bite either at one of the four restaurants of the hotel or somewhere in the city.
 Afterwards maybe go on a nightly stroll through the city.
 There are lots of bars in Matsumoto which creates a great opportunity to experience Japanese nightlife.
-Also, even though it is closed, the castle is illuminated at night, so it might be nice to stretch your legs and return there for some night photography.
+Also, even though it is closed, the illuminated castle is a popular historical tourist spot.
+It might be nice to stretch your legs and return there for some night photography.

 After eating breakfast on the top floor of Hotel Buena Vista and getting a lovely morning view of the Alps, make your way to the Matsumoto City Museum of Art.
 Artworks of the world-famous polka-dot queen Yayoi Kusama are displayed here as she was born and raised in Matsumoto.